 What is Food Restriction?

-In other words, if you think your child is “big,” eating too much, or gaining weight, you are more likely to be more controlling — even restrictive — with every little bite he or she eats.
+In other words, if you think your child is “big,” eating too much, or gaining weight, you are more likely to be more controlling — even restrictive — with every little bite she eats.

 And like adults, kids want what they can’t or don’t have–it’s human nature.
 Take away the candy, and kids can’t stop thinking about it.
 However, unlike adults, kids have less control over their biological drive to eat.